 The emails between Miller and Monsanto’s Eric Sachs show how corporations and writers sometimes work together to promote corporate talking points in ways that are not disclosed to editors or the public.

-In the emails, Sachs asked Miller to write about the decision by the World Health Organization’s International Agency for Research on Cancer (IARC) to classify glyphosate as a probable human carcinogen.
+In the emails, Sachs asked Miller to write about the International Agency for Research on Cancer (IARC) on the cancer hazard of glyphosate.
 Miller replied, “I would be if I could start from a high-quality draft.”
 Sachs provided what he called a “still quite rough” draft, which he described to Miller as “a good start for your magic.”
 The draft appeared a few days later, largely unchanged, in this Forbes column that appeared under Miller’s name.

 Project Syndicate added this editor’s note to the top of articles written by Miller (and later deleted the columns entirely):